awsdocs/amazon-s3-userguide/doc_source/ways-to-add-notification-config-to-bucket.md

 1. Note the queue ARN\.

-   The SQS queue you created is another resource in your AWS account, and it has a unique Amazon Resource Name \(ARN\)\.
-You will need this ARN in the next step\.
-The ARN will be of the following format:
+   The SQS queue that you created is another resource in your AWS account\.
+It has a unique Amazon Resource Name \(ARN\)\.
+You need this ARN in the next step\.
+The ARN is of the following format:

    ```
    arn:aws:sqs:aws-region:account-id:queue-name